SETI Institute: History

 The SETI Institute was incorporated as a 501(c)(3) California nonprofit organization in 1984 by Thomas Pierson (former CEO), and Dr. Jill Tarter.
-Financial and leadership support over the life of the SETI Institute has included Carl Sagan, Bernard Oliver, David Packard, William Hewlett, Gordon Moore, Paul Allen, Nathan Myhrvold, Lewis Platt, and Greg Papadopoulos.
+Financial and leadership support over the life of the SETI Institute has included Carl Sagan, Frank Drake, Bernard Oliver, David Packard, William Hewlett, Gordon Moore, Paul Allen, Nathan Myhrvold, Lewis Platt, and Greg Papadopoulos.
 Two Nobel laureates have been associated with the SETI Institute: Charles Townes, key inventor of the laser, and the late Baruch Blumberg, who developed the Hepatitis B vaccine.
 Within the SETI Institute, Andrew Siemion heads the SETI effort.
 Seth Shostak, along with journalist Molly Bentley, is the co-host of Big Picture Science, which was produced by the Institute until the show became independent in January, 2025.
 Dr. David Morrison was the director of the Carl Sagan Center, until August 2015, when Nathalie Cabrol was appointed as director.
-Edna DeVore, the director of education and public outreach beginning in 1992, retired in 2018, at which time Pamela Harman became the new director of education.
+Edna DeVore, the director of education and public outreach beginning in 1992, retired in 2018, at which time Simon Steel became the director of outreach and Pamela Harman became the director of education, retiring in 2025.
 The SETI Institute is headquartered in Mountain View, California.
 In 2015, Silicon Valley businessman Bill Diamond was appointed as CEO.

 On 13 February 2015, scientists (including David Grinspoon, Seth Shostak, and David Brin) at an annual meeting of the American Association for the Advancement of Science, discussed Active SETI and whether transmitting a message to possible intelligent extraterrestrials in the cosmos was a good idea.
 That same week, a statement was released, signed by many in the SETI community, that a "worldwide scientific, political and humanitarian discussion must occur before any message is sent".
 On 28 March 2015, a related essay was written by Seth Shostak and published in The New York Times.

 In January 2019, it was reported that the institute was looking for moons around 486958 Arrokoth.